Paul Krizek: Personal life

 Krizek and his wife, Tracey Navratil, have a daughter, Khloe.
 His daughter attended West Potomac High School, his alma mater.
-He is also an active member of St. Luke's Episcopal Church of Alexandria, Virginia.
+He is also an active member of St. Luke's Episcopal Church in Alexandria, Virginia.

 Professionally, he serves as executive director and general counsel for Christian Relief Services.
 Christian Relief Services forms partnerships with local, non-governmental organizations and affiliates to provide donations and affordable housing from the local to international level.

 Krizek is also the former executive director of Running Strong for American Indian Youth, a charity founded by Krizek's father, Eugene Krizek, and Olympic gold medalist Billy Mills.